Ramona-Saintandre/Conference-proposals/Paracord/paracord-it's-not-just-a-fashion-fad.md

 # Project details:

+We are looking at this being a 90 minute session.
+The first 30 minutes, we will go over what paracord is, show some examples of it's versitlity.
+We will also give an overview of Operation Gratitude.
+If accepted we will try and either get a representative from Operation Gratitude, or a service  person to help with this part.

+The second half, we will work with the kids/participants, with the pre-made kits that we will build over the summer.
+The particpants will make two braclets, one for themselves, and one for a service member to be sent via Operation Gratitude, along with a card.

 ## This project requires few items:
 *550 paracord - We will explain why this is important* *paracord jig - We will provide*